Sunday, December 21, 2008

 The most equal distribution of wealth is in the Nordic countries, including Denmark, Sweden and Finland.

 "Growing inequality is divisive.
-It polarises societies, it divides regions within countries, and it carves up the world between rich and poor," he added.
+It polarises societies, it divides regions within countries, and it carves up the world between rich and poor," he added."Trying to patch the gaps in income distribution solely through more social spending is like treating the symptoms instead of the disease," said Mr GurrÃa.

 He urged governments to act to increase education opportunities and job prospects for blue collar workers and to offer welfare-in-work to working-class families to boost income.